US military making plans in case Pelosi travels to Taiwan

 The military would also have to be prepared for any incident — even an accident either in the air or on the ground.
 They said the U.S. would need to have rescue capabilities nearby and suggested that could include helicopters on ships already in the area.

-Pelosi, D-Calif., has not publicly confirmed any new plans for a trip to Taiwan.
-She was going to go in April, but she postponed the trip after testing positive for COVID-19.
+Pelosi has not publicly confirmed any new plans for a trip to Taiwan.
+She was going to go in April, but she postponed the trip after t esting positive for COVID-19.

 The White House on Monday declined to weigh in directly on the matter, noting she had not confirmed the trip.
 But President Joe Biden last week raised concerns about it, telling reporters that the military thinks her trip is “not a good idea right now.”